nuuuwan/news_lk3_data/README.md

 *2024-01-30 11:53:00* · [`adaderanalk`](https://www.adaderana.lk/news/96846/four-paratroopers-injured-in-accident-during-independence-day-rehearsals) · `en`

-Four paratroopers have suffered minor injuries during Independence Day rehearsals this morning, Ada Derana learns.
+Four Sri Lankan military paratroopers have suffered minor injuries due to a mid-air accident during Independence Day rehearsals this morning (30), Ada Derana learns.

-According to Sri Lanka Air Force (SLAF) spokesman Group Captain Dushan Wijesinghe, two paratroopers belonged to the SLAF, while the other two were attached to the Sri Lanka Army.
+According to Sri Lanka Air Force (SLAF) spokesman Group Captain Dushan Wijesinghe, two paratroopers belong to the SLAF, while the other two are attached to the Sri Lanka Army.

-The four paratroopers reportedly suffered minor injuries after their parachutes had gotten entangled mid-air, while landing during the ongoing Independence Day rehearsals which commenced earlier today.
+The four paratroopers reportedly suffered minor injuries after their parachutes had gotten entangled mid-air near the Galle Face Green, while landing, during the ongoing Independence Day rehearsals which commenced earlier today.

+According to the SLAF spokesman, the accident had occurred due to a rare and unexpected change in wind direction.

+He further added that the injured paratroopers are receiving treatment at the National Hospital of Sri Lanka (NHSL) and the Army Hospital in Colombo.

 ◼️